8.2 Administration and governance

 - to promote classical music to audiences and communities at home and abroad.

-The Local Creative Youth Partnerships was a pilot initiative of Creative Youth - A Plan to Enable the Creative Potential of Every Child and Young Person (Government of Ireland, 2017) as part of the Creative Ireland Programme (discussed in Chapter 8.3).
+The Local Creative Youth Partnerships was a pilot initiative of Creative Youth - A Plan to Enable the Creative Potential of Every Child and Young Person as part of the Creative Ireland Programme (discussed in Chapter 8.3).
 Under the pilot initiative, three Education and Training Boards (ETBs) established networks, to enable information sharing and collaboration between local creative youth service providers to bring about better use of existing resources, practices and initiatives in an ETB area.
 The pilot was announced in 2018 and a total of €300,000 was made available for the pilot up to the end of 2019.

 Each local authority has its own Culture and Creativity Strategies, to identify, activate and support the creative life of in that area from 2018-2022.
 They were developed by local authority Culture Teams in consultation with artists, creatives, cultural and heritage organisations, community groups, the creative industries, centres of education and schools across the country. €2 million was allocated among all 31 local authorities to allow them to implement these strategies.